“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 Where is the cheap land?

-That’s when we ran into a land investing course promising that we could find cheap land by mailing postcards to owners of tax-delinquent properties.
+After a few months, we were considering giving up, but then we ran into a land investing course promising that we could find cheap land by mailing postcards to owners of tax-delinquent properties.

 It made sense, so why not try it out?